JustinHuPrime/StackLang/README.md

 # StackLang Programming Language

 A stack-oriented programming language with an interpreter implemented in C++.
-StackLang uses lazy execution to enable a simple set of execution rules while maintaining a usable and extensible language.
 This language is heavily inspired by the DrRacket xSL teaching languages and HP's RPL.

 # The Interpreter